caltechlibrary/eprinttools/docs/eputil.md

     -o, -output               output file name
-    -post                     do an HTTP POST to add/update a record (e.g. update a URL endpoint -put                      do an HTTP POST to add/update a record (e.g. update a URL endpoint -quiet                    suppress error messages
+    -post                     do an HTTP POST to add/update a record (e.g. update a URL endpoint -put                      do an HTTP POST to add/update a record (e.g. update a URL endpoint -pw, -password            set the password for authenticated access -quiet                    suppress error messages
-    -revision, -eprint        parse a eprint (revision) document -u, -user                 set the username:password for authentication authenticated access -v, -version              display version
+    -revision, -eprint        parse a eprint (revision) document -u, -user                 set the basic auth string to 'username:password' for authenticated access -un, -username            set the username for authenticated access -v, -version              display version
 ```